ProvableHQ/leo/docs/rfc/001-initial-strings.md

 where `X` is a sequence of one or more hex digits (both uppercase and lowercase letters are allowed) whose value must be between 0 and 10FFFFh.
+Note that the literal character is assembled by the compiler---for creating literals there is no need for the circuit to know which codepoints are disallowed.
 _[TODO: Do we want a different notation for Unicode escapes?
 Note that the `{` `}` delimiters are motivated by the fact that there may be a varying number of hex digits in this notation.]_